-Legal, Tax and Regulatory Risks
+Legal, tax and regulatory risks

 Certain federal income tax deductions currently available with respect to natural gas and oil exploration and development may be eliminated or postponed and additional federal or state taxes or fees on natural gas extraction may be imposed.
-Legislation has been previously proposed that would, if enacted into law, make significant changes to U.S. federal income tax laws, including the elimination of certain U.S. federal income tax benefits currently available to oil and gas exploration and production companies.
+Legislation has been previously proposed that would, if enacted into law, make significant changes to United States federal income tax laws, including the elimination of certain United States federal income tax benefits currently available to oil and gas exploration and production companies.
 Such changes include, but are not limited to, (i) the repeal of percentage depletion allowance for oil and natural gas properties; (ii) the elimination of current deductions for intangible drilling and development costs and; (iii) an extension of the amortization period for certain geological and geophysical expenditures.
 However, it is unclear whether any such changes will be enacted and if enacted, how soon any such changes would be effective.
 Additionally, legislation could be enacted that imposes new fees or increases the taxes on oil and natural gas extraction, which could result in increased operating costs and/or reduced consumer demand for our products.
-The passage of any such legislation or any other similar change in U.S. federal income tax law could increase costs or eliminate or postpone certain tax deductions that are currently available with respect to natural gas and oil exploration and development and any such changes could have an adverse effect on our financial condition, results of operations and cash flows.
-As of December 31, 2020, we had a tax basis of \$623.9 million related to prior year capitalized intangible drilling costs, which will be amortized over the next five years.
+The passage of any such legislation or any other similar change in United States federal income tax law could increase costs or eliminate or postpone certain tax deductions that are currently available with respect to natural gas and oil exploration and development and any such changes could have an adverse effect on our financial condition, results of operations and cash flows.
+As of December 31, 2021, we had a tax basis of \$358.3 million related to prior year capitalized intangible drilling costs, which will be amortized over the next five years.

-In February 2012, the state legislature of Pennsylvania passed legislation creating a tax referred to as the natural gas impact fee applicable to production in Pennsylvania, where all of our acreage is located.
+In 2012, Pennsylvania enacted legislation creating a tax referred to as the natural gas impact fee applicable to production in Pennsylvania, where all of our acreage is located.
 The legislation imposes an annual fee on natural gas and oil operators for each well drilled for a period of fifteen years.
 Much like a severance tax, the fee is on a sliding scale set by the Pennsylvania Public Utility Commission and is based on two factors: changes in the Consumer Price Index and the average NYMEX natural gas prices on the last day of each month.
 The impact fee increases the financial burden on our operations in the Marcellus Shale.
 There can be no assurance that the impact fee will remain as currently structured or that additional taxes will not be imposed.
 From time to time, the Pennsylvania Governor and various Pennsylvania state lawmakers have proposed legislation to enact a severance tax in substitution for, or as an addition to, the impact fee already in place.
-For example, in late January 2021, the Pennsylvania Governor announced he was re-proposing legislation to enact a severance tax to fund COVID-19 relief measures.
 The structure of and ultimate effect of any additional tax burden cannot be estimated at this time but could be material.